ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 The deployment process is only permitted once a reviewer approves it.
 This is to ensure that the deployment process is controlled and that the reviewer has verified the changes made to the codebase.

-Refer to the [Deployment Guide](Deployment%20Guide.md#github-environments) for more information on how to setup the approval before deployment process.
+Refer to the [Deployment Guide](Deployment%20Guide.md#github-environments) for more information on how to set up the approval before deployment process.

 As a developer however, you may not want this behaviour for your test.